Which of the following bones does NOT contain paranasal sinuses? | Channels for Pearson+

 1

 Step 1: Understand the concept of paranasal sinuses.
-Paranasal sinuses are air-filled spaces within certain bones of the skull that are connected to the nasal cavity.
-They help lighten the weight of the skull, produce mucus, and enhance voice resonance.
+Paranasal sinuses are air-filled spaces within certain bones of the skull that are lined with mucous membranes.
+They are connected to the nasal cavity and serve functions such as lightening the weight of the skull, humidifying and warming inhaled air, and enhancing voice resonance.

 Step 2: Identify the bones that typically contain paranasal sinuses.
-These include the frontal bone, maxilla, ethmoid bone, and sphenoid bone.
-These bones have hollow cavities that are part of the sinus system.
+The bones with paranasal sinuses include the frontal bone, ethmoid bone, sphenoid bone, and maxilla.
+These are collectively referred to as the 'sinus-containing bones.'

-Step 3: Examine the zygomatic bone.
-The zygomatic bone, also known as the cheekbone, does not contain any paranasal sinuses.
-It is a solid bone that primarily contributes to the structure of the face and the orbit of the eye.
+Step 3: Examine the options provided in the question.
+The options are: Ethmoid bone, Zygomatic bone, Maxilla, and Frontal bone.
+Compare each option to the list of bones known to contain paranasal sinuses.

-Step 4: Compare the zygomatic bone to the other listed bones.
-The frontal bone, maxilla, and ethmoid bone all contain paranasal sinuses, while the zygomatic bone does not.
-This makes the zygomatic bone the correct answer to the question.
+Step 4: Recognize that the zygomatic bone does not contain paranasal sinuses.
+The zygomatic bone, also known as the cheekbone, is primarily involved in forming the lateral wall and floor of the orbit and does not have air-filled spaces connected to the nasal cavity.

-Step 5: Conclude that the zygomatic bone is the exception among the listed bones, as it does not contain paranasal sinuses, unlike the frontal bone, maxilla, and ethmoid bone.
+Step 5: Conclude that the correct answer is the zygomatic bone, as it is the only bone listed that does not contain paranasal sinuses.

 Watch next